IRA vs. 401(k): 6 Tips for Choosing the Best Retirement Plan for You

 Say, for example, your employer matches 100% of your 401(k) contributions up to 3% of your salary.
 If you make $50,000 and contribute 3%, or $1,500, to your account, your employer will add an additional $1,500 to your account.
 Your money is yours right from the start.
 Your employer’s match becomes yours once you’re vested, which typically happens over a period of several years.

 That’s $3,000 in your retirement account, and you only paid half of it.
 Ignoring this perk is throwing away money.

-If you’re self-employed or work for someone who doesn’t match 401(k) contributions, consider opening an IRA.
-As soon as you’ve fully funded it for the year (up to $6,000 or $7,000), divert the rest of your retirement savings to the 401(k).
+If you work for an employer that doesn’t match 401(k) contributions, consider opening an IRA.
+As soon as you’ve fully funded it for the year (up to $6,000, or $7,000 if you’re 50 or older), divert the rest of your retirement savings to the 401(k).